railsbridge-boston/railsbridge-boston/views/installfest/create_a_heroku_account.markdown

 # Enter same passphrase again: [Type passphrase again]
 ```

-## 7. Then add your public key to your Heroku account
+## 6. Then add your public key to your Heroku account

 ```text
 heroku keys:add
 ```

-## 8. Install the gittyup gem
+## 7. Install the gittyup gem (optional)

+The `gittyup` gem is a optional shortcut for executing git commits.

 ```text
 gem install gittyup